 It depends on how you store the bananas, the humidity in your area, and more.
 Just know that it usually takes bananas two to five days to ripen.

 Fully ripe bananas will stay good for two to three days when kept at room temperature.
-If you put the bananas in the refrigerator, they will last for up to a week when fully ripened.
+If you put them in the refrigerator, they will last for up to a week when fully ripened.

 So it’s wise to use your bananas once they’ve fully ripened.
-If you notice that your bananas are fully ripened, it might be a good time to make banana bread.
+If you notice that they’re fully ripened, it might be a good time to make banana bread.

 This is especially true if they have dark spots on them.
 Many people don’t like eating bananas when they’re like this, but they’ll still enjoy them when they’re used in banana bread.